ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 ::

-  sacctmgr show assoc user=$USER cluster=archer2 format=cluster,account,user,qos%50
+  sacctmgr show assoc user=$USER cluster=archer2-es format=cluster,account,user,qos%50

 .. note::

-  If you have needs which do not fit within the current QoS, please contact the Service Desk and we can discuss how to accommodate your requirements.
+  If you have needs which do not fit within the current QoS, please `contact the Service Desk <https://www.archer2.ac.uk/support-access/servicedesk.html>`_ and we can discuss how to accommodate your requirements.

 Troubleshooting